rokmc756/GSS-Training/README.md

     - [1] How to uninstall java on Mac -  https://explainjava.com/uninstall-java-macos/

 ## Preparing MySQL environment on PCF
-- Loging into https://login.sys.datamelange.com with dev-XX
+- Loging into https://login.sys.datamelange.com with dev-XX user
 - Select MarketPlace and search MySQL for Pivotal Cloud Foundry v2 with keyword "mysql" and then select plan
 - Specify Instance Name with dev-db-XX and click Create button.
 It will take a few minutes